Trying Too Hard

 My mind kicked in to gear and reminded me – You aren’t like these guys and you are not one of them.
 You are different.
 And that’s okay dude.
 Really, it’s okay.

 Needless to say, there was some unique aspects to the conversation that challenged this way of thinking.
 They asked tough questions and tried to get me to doubt what I have done and the value of what I have built thus far.
 It would have been easy to slip back into “like me” mode but I didn’t.
-I held firm.
+So I held firm.
 I answered their questions honestly.
 I played the game but didn’t compromise myself or my values to validate in their minds why I belonged at that table.
-I let them figure that out for themselves.
+Then I let them figure that out for themselves.

 We all face situations where we might compromise ourselves to gain acceptance from a spouse, friend, co-worker or boss.
 It’s those moments of truth that we must ask ourselves is it worth it?
 Is it worth gaining someone’s acceptance if what they are really getting is a fraud?

 The right people show up in your life exactly when they are supposed to.
 Don’t screw it up by compromising your values to try and further impress them.
-People will eventually see through the veil and when they see you’ve been acting as something you are not, they won’t ever trust you again.
+People will eventually see through the veil.
+Then when they see you’ve been acting as something you are not, they won’t ever trust you again.
 And of course you will undoubtedly miss a great opportunity for a great relationship.

 It’s true in life, business, romance and friendship.